-Many of our visitors to Craigwell Cottage are travelling with a children, so we thought it would be a good idea to put together some ideas of activities which would suit a family with small children holidaying in Edinburgh.
+A number of visitors to Edinburgh are travelling with young children.
+We thought it would be a good idea to put together some ideas of activities which would suit a family with small children holidaying in Edinburgh.
 Read more

 We’ve been anticipating the arrival of Brave, the new Disney Pixar animated film, since earlier this year.
 Tomorrow evening, it’s the European Premiere as the closing event of the Edinburgh International Film Festival.